-My sexual assault #MeToo story
+My sexual assault #MeToo story--well, some of them

 Cases of sexual assault, harassment, and rape happen in so many different ways, occur in so many different situations, and are processed, and handled differently by each and every one of the victims -- male or female.